-The day before, Turner said three staffers from the U.S. Department of Health and Human Services were assigned to each of the three testing sites in the city, but will be moved outside Texas on April 10.
+Three staffers from the US Dept. of Health and Human Services have been assigned to each of the three testing sites in the city, but will be moved outside Texas on April 10, according to Turner.

 READ ALSO: Texas could be next coronavirus hotspot, expert says